mitera/vanilla-form-validator/README.md

 ### Custom validations

+on input `text` it's possible to use `pattern` attribute

-is an array of rules:
+for other fields or cases add an array of rules:

     let signupForm = new FormValidator("#signupForm", {
         rules: [